"Is the mom coming?"

 If you are using your computer, go into Settings, then go into Time & Language, then you'll see Language settings, click there.
 In Language, you'll see Preferred Languages, click the "+" sign next to "Add a language".
 Once in there you'll find a search bar at the top, type "Hebrew", select "Hebrew", then click "next".
 You will see a package with check boxes.
 Check the "Install language pack" (uncheck boxes for the ones you don't want), and click "Install".
 Once installed, you should see a keyboard/language input in the bottom left of your screen (it will show "ENG US" when you are using English).
 Click on that and it will give you a list of languages you have installed on your computer.
 You should see Hebrew displayed, click on that to type Hebrew.
 Click on ENG US when you want to type in English.
 I hope this works.

-Well Diane, they make different sounds, so when your ear is trained to hearing Hebrew, you’ll be better able to distinguish them.
+They make different sounds, so when your ear is trained to hearing Hebrew, you’ll be better able to distinguish them.
 The real question is how to distinguish ח from כ because they are pronounced the same by the speakers in this course.
 You just have to memorize, the same way you learned the difference in English between q and k.

 What is the difference in the sounds between the ה and the ח?
 I learned to read Hebrew in Hebrew school and attend services.
 Don't know that I really remember the sound difference.
 My question was more for the spelling differences (which might have to do with sound pronunciation.).
 As for the ח and the כ, I always thought the ח had a throaty h sound, while the כ always had k sound with some throatiness thrown in.

-Well Diane, Ashkenazis and Sephardis disagree as to the correct pronunciation, but I’ll tell you what I hear from the speakers in this course, who are Ashkenazi.
+Ashkenazis and Sephardis disagree as to the correct pronunciation, but I’ll tell you what I hear from the speakers in this course, who are Ashkenazi.

 Hei, ה h in English is pronounced the same as English h, like “hot”.